Fadliirjiyansy/InternShip-Portfolio/README.md

 ## 📫 Reach me at **muhammad.irjiyansyah@gmail.com**

+Third-year college student studying Computer Science with a focus on database systems.
+I enjoy learning about technology that can create a positive impact on society.
+My interests lie in the fields of data.
+I work well in teams, complete tasks proficiently, and have been recognized as a reliable leader.

 #### Technical Skills
 - Advance: Python, SQL, C, Amibroker Formula Languange
 - Novice: C, HTML, CSS, PHP, Java